dh-trier/wlv/schemas/wlv-label-docs.md

 #### labelGroup

-The main container for information about the label.
-A label must have at least one part, but can have several parts.
+A container element to group physically separate labels belonging to one bottle.
+A label group must have at least one label, but can contain several labels.
+(If only one label is present, it is recommended not to use labelGroup.)

 - Status: Optional.
 - Frequency: Zero, once or several times.